 Chris’s dedication to practice and performance has brought him honors and awards including the 2009 Percussive Arts Society International Convention Orchestral Percussion Mock Audition Winner and the 2005 Percussive Arts Society Cloyd Duff Scholarship.

 Chris holds a Bachelor of Music with distinction from Indiana University, a Master of Music from Boston University, as well as continued studies at New England Conservatory.
 His primary teachers have been John Tafoya, Kevin Bobo, Tim Genis, Will Hudgins, David Smith, and Pat Hollenbeck.
 He has also studied drum set with Jim Gwin, hand drumming with Mikael Ringquist, and timpani with Dan Bauch.
 Chris has performed in masterclasses with Richard Weiner, Dan Druckman, Will James, Ted Adkatz, Ed Stephan, Raymond Froehlich, Jim Babor, Gerald Carlyss, Frank Epstein, and Cynthia Yeh.

 When not playing percussion, Chris is an accomplished page turner having turned pages for the likes of Rohan De Silva accompanying Itzhak Perlman, Olga Kern accompanying Renee Fleming, Paul Lewis accompanying Lisa Batiashvili, Lars Voigt accompanying Christian Tetzlaff, and Jonathan Biss.
-In his free time Chris can be found attending auto races, fishing lakes and ponds throughout New England or taking care of his English Bulldog Wilson.
-Chris is endorsed by Vic Firth Drumsticks and mallets.
+In his free time Chris can be found attending auto races, fishing lakes and ponds throughout New England or taking care of his English Bulldogs Wilson and Winifred.
+Chris is endorsed by Artifact Drumsticks and mallets.